Nosy Boraha: Traditions

 On Nosy Boraha, the inhabitants are attached to traditions.
 The social or family events are faithfully linked to practices invoking the ancestors' spirits.
 The wealth and variety of these rituals underline the authenticity and depth of the "Saint-marien" cultural identity.

 Fauna and flora

 The insular character and the coralline soil encouraged various adaptations, as much of animal as of plant structure.
 Thus, Boraha is endowed with a rich fauna and flora.
 There are several species of lemur as well as numerous orchid species, among which is the "Queen of Madagascar" (Eulophiella roempleriana).
 The island was home to the only known population of Delalande's coua, a species of cuckoo that became extinct in the late 19th century, possibly due to predation by feral cats.

 Museums

 Ilot Madame Museum is the only museum found on this island.

-Popular Culture
+Popular culture

 Nosy Boraha is the setting for the fantasy historical children's book Kintana and the Captain's Curse by Susan Brownrigg.
 (Uclan Publishing, July 2021.)
+It is also featured in the retelling of Peter Pan, "The Adventures of Mary Darling" by Pat Murphy (Tachyon Publications, May 2025.)